'Islamophobia' is a fake piece of lexicon used to sell fake news

-For nearly 20 years, the term Islamophobia has been part of the western lexicon.
+For nearly 20 years, the term Islamophobia has been an omnipresent term in the western lexicon.
 The term is generally used to imply non-Muslims of various European ethnic backgrounds having a profound fear of Islam and Muslims.

 But just as there is fake news, there is also a fake lexicon to accompany it.
 The entire notion of Islamophobia as defined and intellectually proliferated in the west, even by those who do not hate anything about Islam, is a dangerous canard.

-Every religion has its extremists and for decades, some would say longer, western imperial powers have been funding radial political Islamist groups whether it be Britain’s help to establishment the Muslim Brotherhood in Egypt in 1928 or Britain’s assistance of extremist Wahhabist The House of Saud in their war against Britain’s former ally, The Hashemites, in the Hejaz in 1924.
+Every religion has its extremists and for decades, some would say longer, western imperial powers have been funding radial political Islamist groups whether it be Britain’s help to establish the Muslim Brotherhood in Egypt in 1928 or Britain’s assistance of extremist Wahhabist The House of Saud in their war against Britain’s former ally, The Hashemites, in the Hejaz in 1924.

 More recently, such trends have manifested themselves in the form of Obama’s support for jihadist¹ proxies against secular, modern Arab states including Syria and Libya.
 America and Britain have also been supporting and excusing Saudi war crimes in Yemen.